Triplex Plunger Pump Nozzle Size Calculation for High Pressure Jetting

 Basic Nozzle Calculation Principle

 Nozzle flow increases when nozzle diameter increases.
 Nozzle flow also increases when pressure increases.
-Because area changes with the square of diameter, a small change in orifice diameter can make a large difference in flow and pressure.
-This is the reason worn nozzles quickly reduce operating pressure even when the pump itself is healthy.
+Because area changes with the square of diameter, even a small change in orifice diameter can make a large difference in flow and pressure.
+This is why a worn nozzle can quietly reduce operating pressure even when the pump, motor, and relief valve are healthy.

 In industrial work, the usual calculation inputs are:

-The key rule is that total nozzle flow must match the pump flow at the intended pressure.
-If several nozzles are used, the pump flow must be divided across all active orifices.
+The key rule is simple: total nozzle flow must match pump flow at the intended pressure.
+If several nozzles are used, the pump flow must be divided correctly across all active orifices.

 Step-by-Step Nozzle Size Calculation Method

 The first step is to confirm the real pump flow.
-Do not use only the nominal flow from a brochure unless the pump speed, plunger size, and volumetric efficiency are confirmed.
-A triplex plunger pump used at lower rpm will deliver less flow than the maximum rated value.
-Belt slip, worn valves, suction starvation, and internal leakage can also reduce actual discharge flow.
+Do not use only the nominal flow from a brochure unless pump speed, plunger size, and volumetric efficiency are confirmed.
+A triplex plunger pump running at lower rpm will deliver less flow than the maximum rated value.

 The second step is to define target pressure at the nozzle, not only at the pump discharge gauge.
 Long high pressure hoses, undersized fittings, sharp bends, blocked strainers, and tool restrictions can create pressure losses.
-For example, a pump discharge gauge may show the required pressure, while the jet impact at the work face is lower because a significant part of pressure is lost before the nozzle.
+A pump discharge gauge may show the required pressure, but the jet impact at the work face may still be lower because part of the pressure is lost before the nozzle.

 The fifth step is to verify pressure under actual operating conditions.
 Install the nozzle, run the pump with clean water, check pressure rise, observe bypass valve behavior, and compare the discharge gauge reading with expected pressure.
-If pressure is too high, the nozzle is too small or partly blocked.
-If pressure is too low, the nozzle is too large, worn, leaking, or the pump is not delivering full flow.
+If pressure is too high, the nozzle may be too small or partly blocked.
+If pressure is too low, the nozzle may be too large, worn, leaking, or the pump may not be delivering full flow.

 Practical Nozzle Sizing Table